 In this post we’re going to cover the three different ways you can check keyword ranking in google, and how to rank higher, among some other things so continue reading!

 How To Check Your Keyword Ranking in Google

 There are three main ways you can monitor your keywords in google.
 You can either use a paid tool like SERPWatcher, inspect using Google Search Console’s performance report, or you can check your keywords manually.

 Let’s look at each option in more detail.

 Use a rank tracking tool

-If you want to have a list of keywords that are automatically tracked then you can use a paid tool such as SERPWatcher.
+If you want to have a list of keywords that are automatically tracked, you’ll have to use a suite of keyword tracking tools.

 SERPWatcher is a piece of software created by Mangools who are a company with a host of other SEO tools like KWFinder, SERPChecker, and LinkMiner.

 It’s incredibly easy to use, all you need to do is enter your domain into the software and it will curate a list of keywords you’re ranking for.